parezvani/ESP-32-Drone/README.md

 ### 1. Power everything on

 1. **Plug in the GPS chip**.
-It'll auto-connect to your WiFi using the credentials from menuconfig and within ~10 seconds start POSTing GPS fixes to Render.
+It'll auto-connect to your WiFi using the credentials from the FireFLY iOS App and within ~10 seconds start POSTing GPS fixes to Render.
 2. **Open the FireFly website** and check the drone panel — your drone should show **LIVE** with GPS coordinates and a marker on the map.